 Filipinos or Philippine Passport Holders are entitled to a visa-free entry to Indonesia for 30 days.

 There are several airlines fly from Manila to Bali, but some of them have a layover at Singapore or Kuala Lumpur, Malaysia.
-Philippine Airlines and Cebu Pacific have direct flights to Bali from Manila.
+Philippine Airlines, Air Asia and Cebu Pacific have direct flights to Bali from Manila.

 You may also book via 12go Asia in advance.

 HOW TO GET TO BALI FROM BALI AIRPORT